laro/Cilia/2 Standard Lib/7 ByteStream & IO.md

     - and no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer).

-## TextStream

-For input / output of _text_.

-Writing
-- `cout.write("...")` without newline.
-- `cout.writeLine("...")` with newline.

-Reading
-- `cin.read() -> String` reads
-    - everything from the `istream` user-level cache (if not empty),
-    - or (otherwise) everything from the kernel buffer/cache:
-        - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically up to 64 KB).
-Blocks when this buffer is empty.
-            Only when the pipe/socket is closed (and no data is buffered anymore), then it returns `""`.
-        - With files this is everything currently in the kernel "read ahead" cache (typically 64 to 256 KB).
-Blocks when this cache is empty.
-            Only when the end of file is reached (and no data is buffered anymore), then it returns `""`.
-- `cin.readAll() -> String` reads everything until the end of the file.
-    - With pipes/sockets, it blocks until the pipe/socket is closed.
-- `cin.readLine() -> String` reads until newline (or end of file).
-    - The newline character is removed from the line.
-        - `\n`, `\r`, `\r\n` are recognized as (a single) newline.
-        - (Maybe even `\n\r` from AmigaOS, and `NEL`/`U+0085` from EBCDIC/IBM.)
-    - With pipes/sockets it blocks until a line is available (or pipe/socket is closed).
-    - When the end of file is reached, then it returns `""`.
-    - But as empty lines are also read as `""`, you need to check `atEnd()` here.
-- `cin.readGraphemeCluster() -> String` reads a single grapheme cluster (mostly a character).
-    - Returns a `String`, as UTF-8 "characters"/grapheme clusters may consist of multiple code points (therefore called a "grapheme _cluster_").
-    - With pipes/sockets it blocks until a character is available (or the pipe/socket is closed).
-    - When the end of file is reached, then it returns `""`.
-    - Unicode variant of ~~`cin.readChar() -> Char`~~.
-    - TODO? `cin.readCodePoint() -> Char32` reads a single Unicode code point (as `Char32`).
-        - But beware: some grapheme clusters, like emoji, consist of _multiple_ code points.
-        - When the end of file is reached, then it returns `-1`.
-- `cin.tryToRead() -> String` reads everything that is immediately available,
-    - possibly/often returns `""`, it never blocks.
-    - Reads everything from the `istream` user-level cache (if not empty),
-    - or (otherwise) everything from the kernel buffer/cache:
-        - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically up to 64 KB).
-            Returns `""` when no data is buffered anymore (then maybe the pipe/socket is closed).
-        - With files this is everything currently in the kernel "read ahead" cache (typically 64 to 256 KB).
-            Returns `""` when no data is buffered anymore (then maybe the end of file is reached).
-    - Meant for polling / busy loops only, so _rarely_ appropriate.
-    - You need to check `atEnd()` separately!
-        - As you cannot distinguish "no data available" from EOF or pipe/socket closed.
-- `cin.atEnd()` (instead of ~~`cin.isEof()`~~)
-    - returns `True` if
-        - the end of the file is reached (or the pipe/socket is closed),
-        - and no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer),
-    - Typically necessary to call this function when `cin.read()` or `cin.readLine()` return `""`.

 ## File IO

 **`File`**, derived from `ByteStream`.